CopyPasteUser/AniworldDesklet/README.md

 Check `~/.cinnamon/glass.log` or open an issue

 ---

-*Just a hobby project • Not affiliated with Aniworld*
+### ⚠️ Disclaimer
+This is a hobby project for personal use.
+I'm not responsible for any issues, damages, or violations that may arise from using this desklet.
+Use at your own risk and respect Aniworld's terms of service.

+*Not affiliated with Aniworld • Use responsibly*